|Nutritional Guidelines (per serving)|

 The Japanese slipper is a fabulous cocktail that's light on the alcohol and packed with fruity flavor.
 If you're looking for a fun green drink with a wonderful taste that mixes up in just a few minutes, it's an ideal recipe.

 Since all three ingredients are poured equally, you will have no problem remembering how to mix up a Japanese slipper.
 And, you will want to do just that!
-It's a captivating drink that is perfect for so many occasions, including spring, summer, beach parties, or anytime you simply want a short, fruity drink.
+It's a captivating drink that is perfect for so many occasions, including spring and summer, or anytime you simply want a short, fruity drink.

 - 1 ounce melon liqueur (Midori)